muxiayi/IE-510-project/README.md

-# an example of kaggle application
+# IE 510 project
+In order to understand the behavior of machine learning optimized algorithms better, this project studied an application of Kaggle competition by several algorithms with different step-size and variants.
+Dealing with real world problem was pretty challenging since the dataset from Kaggle competition was taken from real-world including number of samples with various features.
+Also, the efficiency was important for practical problems.
+So the algorithms applied in machine learning were the key factor in deciding success.
-Tryinng to apply different algorithms to solve real world problems provided by Kaggle Aiming at finding the most suitable algorithm to provide predictions by applying several methods, namely, gradient descent method, gradient descent with momentum(including heavy ball method and Nesterov’s method), decomposition-type methods(stochastic gradient descent), quasiNewton algorithm(BFGS method) and BB (Barzilai-Borwein) Method (including LBB method and SBB method).
+Aiming at finding the most suitable algorithm to provide predictions by applying several methods, namely, gradient descent method, gradient descent with momentum(including heavy ball method and Nesterov’s method), decomposition-type methods(stochastic gradient descent), quasiNewton algorithm(BFGS method) and BB (Barzilai-Borwein) Method (including LBB method and SBB method).

-in this example, the database got from: https://www.kaggle.com/uciml/breast-cancer-wisconsin-data/data
+in this project, the database got from: https://www.kaggle.com/uciml/breast-cancer-wisconsin-data/data

 first step:try to normalized data which get from kaggle with python as programming language